JoeKnittel/joeknittel.github.io/_posts/2021-01-28-Setting-Up-R-and-Configuring.md

 ![](\images/install-package.gif)

 Note that once the packages were installed, I loaded them into the session by using the <a href = "https://www.rdocumentation.org/packages/base/versions/3.6.2/topics/library">library</a> function with the code: `library(tidyverse)`.
 This allows us to utilize all of the functions contained within the Tidyverse collection of packages in our code.

-In future posts, we'll explore other ways to install packages that cannot be found on CRAN.

 ### Installing IR Kernel